 The Course Project will have a few components that draw from the textbook as well as some outside resources.
-The course project will cover information from the textbook, a lesson plan, some history of mathematics, connections to other academic subjects and the students' mathematical teaching philosophy.
+The course project will cover information from the textbook, a lesson plan, creating a rubric, some history of mathematicians and connections to other academic subjects.